How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 Low-Risk Activities (Generally Safe)

-• Safe for all secure jewelry
+• Walking and light cardio: Safe for all secure jewelry with minimal impact

-• Remove if uncomfortable during floor work
+• Stretching and meditation: Very low risk; remove only if uncomfortable during floor work

 Jewelry-Specific Guidelines for Active Wear